static-frame/static-frame/doc/source/overview.rst

 :py:class:`Series` and :py:class:`Frame` provide dictionary-like interfaces.

-For more flexible iteration of rows or columns, see Iterators below.
+For more flexible iteration of rows or columns, see Iterators, below.

 Series